All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 medications for heart disease have been validated across eight major cardiovascular outcomes trials, with a 2024 meta-analysis showing a 14 percent overall reduction in major adverse cardiovascular events and a 12 percent reduction in all-cause mortality across the class.

-Understanding Heart Disease
+How Heart Disease

-Cardiovascular disease encompasses a spectrum of conditions affecting the heart and blood vessels.
+Cardiovascular disease includes a spectrum of conditions affecting the heart and blood vessels.
 At its core, the most common form, atherosclerotic cardiovascular disease, is a disease of arterial inflammation.
 Lipid-laden plaques build in artery walls over decades, fed by cholesterol, inflammation, and metabolic dysfunction.
 When a plaque ruptures, a blood clot forms that can block blood flow, causing a heart attack or stroke. how atherosclerosis develops

 The modern understanding of cardiovascular disease recognizes that traditional risk factors (smoking, cholesterol, blood pressure) account for the majority of cases, but metabolic factors like insulin resistance, obesity, and systemic inflammation increasingly appear to drive the residual risk that persists even after traditional risk factors are treated.
 A 2020 analysis by Ridker et al. in the European Heart Journal estimated that inflammatory and metabolic risk accounts for roughly 40 percent of residual cardiovascular risk in statin-treated patients.